thfProjects/Physecs/README.md

 In order to advance the simulation by an amount of time, call the `void simulate(float timeStep)` function on it.
 You can change the number of substeps and iterations on the physics scene to create more or less fidelity.

+Check out the demo for an example of usage.

 ## Dependencies

 - EnTT 3.12.2